paigeweber13/fine-hardware-visualization/docs/usage.md

 To create a visualization, you must first measure some code and generate a json by calling [resultsToJson](#resultstojsonparam_string).
 After that, simply run `fhv -v ./path/to/perfmon_output.json`.
 An `.svg` diagram will be created in the same directory as the json.
+For more information on interpreting these visualizations, see the section "Understanding Visualizations" in the file `docs/interpreting-results.md`

 # Advanced Usage and notes